dreamcatcher-tech/network/Inbox/2024-03-01 1032 loopback requests.md

 Switch the api into error mode, so if further activities occur on it, it will error.

 Easy start is to error on loopback requests.

+Must we store the triggering request, as well as the sequence inside that execution ?
+If we only store its value in the triggering execution, then we can figure out which action caused it by finding the highest unfinished action destined for us.
+If it triggered things in our own chain, then it would get more complicated, but loopback seems wierd and should be blocked anyway.

+See how we go with just pure sequence numbers and nothing more.
+We should be able to figure out which action to rerun / start again once all the results come in.

+Trigging the called by watching vs control passing.
+Separate out the watching functions to be something that is done externally.
+The executing function should be the one to drive the computation forwards.
+So if we send a remote request off, then it completes, should we have been waiting for it ?
+What if we died while waiting - who would kick it off again ?
+Might was well just leave it up to

+Watching should be only for pierces - external things.
+Internally, we should rely on the execution to pass control along.
+In testing, if it has a function map it can access, this will give it the previous function so we can avoid running the function again, which is annoying.

+?
+What about side effects ?
+Currently these run inside the chain, but they should really be an action with a specific function and output, so we can replay what happened with the external system.
+Hopefully we can build that in later.